-A guide to problems, costs, maintenance and repair for your 2003 Kia Sedona
+A guide to repairs, service, and maintenance costs for your 2003 Kia Sedona

 A defective AC compressor clutch assembly can cause excessive noise or vibration when the air conditioning is on.
 Improved parts are available.
 Replacing the faulty clutch assembly does not necessitate replacement of the complete AC compressor or evacuation and recharging of the air conditioning system.